Legal Representation for Denied Claims for Sickle Cell Disability

 Sickle cell disability creates financial hardships when people afflicted with the disease are forced to give up their jobs.
 Financial distress may be relieved by filing claims with the Social Security Disability program, and in some cases through an employer’s group insurance plan or a private disability insurance policy.
 Military veterans may be able to receive disability benefits through the Department of Veterans Affairs disability program.

-If you have filed a disability claim to any of these programs and your claim was denied, we can help.
+If you have filed a disability claim to any of these programs or to your disability insurance company and your claim was wrongly denied, we can help.
 Our firm has represented thousands of disabled individuals from coast to coast, and we know what it takes to get a favorable outcome.

 About Sickle Cell Disease